7 Puppy Training Tips to Make You a Master Trainer

 4. Speak properly.
 When you teach your pup the essential basic cues, make sure the tenor of your voice is friendly, confident and encouraging.
 If you project frustration or impatience, those emotions can make it harder for him to learn.

 5. Stick with tiny treats.
 Training time should be a pleasant experience for your puppy, so that’s why using treats works so well.
 However, keep those tasty tidbits tiny enough for him to bite once and swallow.
-By using small treats, you’ll keep his attention on you rather than on causing him to be distracted by taking a lot of time to consume a large treat.
+You’ll keep his attention on you by using small treats, rather than becoming distracted by consuming a large treat.